Xiaoxue-Zheng/Alibaba-Java-Coding-Guidelines/README.md

 13\. **[For Reference]** Avoid duplicate code (Do not Repeat Yourself, also known as DRY principle).
 > <font color="#977C00">Note: </font>Copying and pasting code arbitrarily will inevitably lead to duplicated code.
 If you keep logic in one place, it is easier to change when needed.
 If necessary, extract common codes to methods, abstract classes or even shared modules.
-> <font color="#019858">Positive example: </font>For a class with a number of public methods that validate parameters in the same way, it is better to extract a method like:
+> <font color="#019858">Positive example: </font>For a class with many public methods that validate parameters in the same way, it is better to extract a method like:
 ```java
 private boolean checkParam (DTO dto) {
     ...